kkapelon/kkapelon.github.io/_posts/2017-01-19-docker-for-java-big-picture.md

 At this stage you should also decide how deep Docker will be used in the application.

 * Will you dockerize just the application code and leave the DB outside?
 * Will you dockerize the mail server?
 The queue?
-The cache.
+The cache?

 There is no right and wrong answer here.
 There is a tradeoff between the size/complexity of a Docker image and how self-contained it can become.
-A common Docker migration path I see is the following
+A common Docker migration path I see is the following:

 1. Developer learns about Docker and gets excited with the "put all dependencies in" concept
 1. Developer creates a single Docker image (kitchen sink approach) that results in a humongous file size